protectai/rebuff/README.md

 Rebuff is a **self-hardening prompt injection detector**.
 It is designed to protect applications built on Language Models (LLMs) from prompt injection (PI) attacks through a multi-layered defense.

 #### Disclaimer

-Rebuff is still a prototype and should not be relied on for full protection in production against prompt injection attacks.
+Rebuff is still a prototype.
+It should be considered a first line of defense, but it cannot provide 100% protection against prompt injection attacks.

 ## Features